aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-series/_index.md

 ```

-This Java code shows you how to change a series name in its legend through`Series`:
+This PHP code shows you how to change a series name in its legend through`Series`:

 ```php
   $pres = new Presentation();